chef/chef-web-docs/chef_master/source/resource_yum.rst

 ``:remove``
    Remove a package.

+``:unlock``
+   Unlocks the yum package so that it can be upgraded to a newer version.

+   New in Chef client 12.16

 ``:upgrade``
    Install a package and/or ensure that a package is the latest version.
 This action will ignore the ``version`` attribute.